MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upload-custom-apps.md

 ## Upload

 To make the app available to users in your organization's app store, upload the app.
-You can do this on the [Manage apps](manage-apps.md) page of the Microsoft Teams admin center.

-1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps**.
+1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **[Manage apps](https://admin.teams.microsoft.com/policies/manage-apps)**.
 1. Select **Upload**, click **Upload**, select the app package that you received from the developer, and select **Open**.

    ![Screenshot of uploading an app in the admin center.](media/manage-your-lob-apps-upload-new-app.png)